-If you have no experience of respite, it may feel difficult to know where to turn for help.
-It can be helpful to think of the process as a series of steps, taking each one in turn.
-These are listed below and described in more detail in this section.
+If you have no experience of respite, it can be helpful to think of the process as a series of steps, taking each one in turn.
+These steps are described in more detail in this section:

-- Involve the person with dementia
+- involve the person with dementia

-- Request a care assessment for the person with dementia
+- request an assessment of need for the person with dementia

-- Request a carer's assessment for yourself
+- request a carer's assessment for yourself

-- Understand funding
+- understand funding

-- Decide on the right type of respite care
+- decide on the right type of respite care

-- Research the service
+- research the service

-- Getting started
+- getting started.